 Believe it or not…many traders use the Ichimoku Cloud Trading System for one of their solid day trading strategies.
 It’s a simple-to-use system with clear entries and exits you can spot.

-Foundations Of Successful Trading
+Foundations of Successful Trading

 1. Order Entry

-Learning to draw support and resistance levels on stock charts is critical to your day trading success.
-Traders are creatures of habit, and finding proper support and resistance levels is essential.
 Exponential moving averages and simple moving average lines are important indicators that traders pay particular attention to.
 They tell an important story on all chart time frames.

 One of the best day trading secrets we can give you is watching for the 9/20 ema crossover.
-If the 9 ema points upwards and pushes the price up, you could ride the 9.
+If the nine ema points upwards and pushes the price up, you could ride the 9.